Akshitamothasara/youtube-ml-prediction/README.md

-# Predictive Modeling of YouTube Engagement
+# 📊 Predictive Modeling of YouTube Engagement (Machine Learning Project

 ## Overview
 This project uses machine learning to predict YouTube video views based on engagement metrics such as likes, dislikes, and comments.